wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * Triggers when an **open flame** is brought into the room
 > * 2d6 damage to all in the room from the initial jet of flame
 > * After a turn, chemicals in the room explode, dealing an additional 4d6 damage and blowing out the room's floor
+> * Can be deactivated from [[02 - Citadel, Lower Level]]

 > [!example]  Treasure
-> * Enough alchemical supplies for four attempts at crafting poisons or potions
+> * Enough alchemical supplies for four attempts at crafting simple poisons or potions (ex: a weak bloodstream poison, a potion of healing, a potion of cure disease)
-> * A grimoire with several pages torn out.
-It contains a number of first, second, and third level Magic User spells (`@TODO`)

 ### 12.
 ### 13.